jasonkim7288/rails_tutor_booking/README.md

 Almost every table matches the ERD except for active_storage_attachments, active_storage_blobs, and pg_search_documents.<br />

 ### users
-users table is auto generated by devise gem installation process.
+users table is auto-generated by devise gem installation process.
 There are email, encrypted password, and reset password token columns by default. role column is added for authorization.
 This table maintains every user's basic information securely.

 ### profiles
-profiles table is for storing additional information about users table such as each user's full name, phone number, explaination of user(about_me) and referting to the one user.
+profiles table is for storing additional information about users table such as each user's full name, phone number, explanation of the user(about_me) and referring to the one user.
 It has also img_type which indicates whether the profile image is from Initial Avatar icon or picture file attached in AWS S3 bucket

 ### tutor_sessions
 tutor_sessions table is for storing tutor session details and linking to the user who created this tutor session.
-The details include a title, description, place type, category, start/end datetime, video conference URL if the place type is online, address if the place type is offline, and the maximum number of student which is 1 ~ 20.
+The details include a title, description, place type, category, start/end datetime, video conference URL if the place type is online, address if the place type is offline, and the maximum number of the student which is 1 ~ 20.

 ### attendances
 attendances table is a join table for storing who decided to attend which tutor session